Brentwood Associates

 Brentwood Associates is a private equity firm in the US with groups focusing on leveraged buyout.

 The firm, which is based in Los Angeles, was founded in 1972.
 Their most recent fund was a $1.15bn fund raised in 2017.
 The venture capital group raised over $900 million across nine funds, the earliest of which was formed in 1980 and the last of which was raised in 1998, prior to the spinout of the firm's venture business.

 History

 Brentwood was founded by Frederick Warren, Timothy M. Pennington III and B. Kipling Hagopian.

-Leading investor in start up companies in the late 1990s.
-Raised a $300 million venture fund in 1998.
-Brentwood Venture Capital was founded in 1972 as Brentwood Associates.
-Over the last 26 years, Brentwood has grown to be one of the oldest and largest firms in the venture capital industry, having raised over $1 billion in capital and investing in over 300 entrepreneurial companies.

 In 1999, the partners from Brentwood joined with partners from Institutional Venture Partners (IVP) and Crosspoint Ventures and created two separate industry-focused firms with the relevant firm making new investments in each of the respective industries: